ShyamLad/3dflip/README.md

 # 3dflip

-3D Touch the right or left half of the screen when rearranging apps to change pages.
+Force touch on the right or left half of the screen when rearranging apps to move pages forward or backward.
 Tested on IOS 9 and IOS 10.